Colonoscopy and gastroscopy clinic - Montreal

 A gastroscopy, also known as an upper endoscopy, is a procedure where a doctor uses a thin, flexible tube with a light and camera (endoscope) to look inside your esophagus, stomach, and the beginning of your small intestine.
-This helps diagnose conditions such as ulcers, inflammation, tumors, and sources of bleeding.
+This imaging modality helps diagnose conditions such as ulcers, inflammation, tumors, and sources of bleeding.
 It is particularly useful for investigating symptoms like persistent heartburn, unexplained nausea and vomiting, stomach pain, difficulty swallowing, and gastrointestinal bleeding.

 What to Expect